Online Resource Allocation with Convex-set Machine-Learned Advice: Optimization Problems to Characterize Pareto Optimal Algorithms

 \section{Optimization Problems to Characterize Pareto Optimal Algorithms}

-In this section, we outline an optimization problem that characterizes a class of parameterized Pareto optimal algorithms.
-We proceed by transforming the constraints of this optimization, resulting in a more tractable problem.
-The solution to this modified optimization problem is then presented in Section \ref{sec:opt}.
+{Next, we formulate the optimization problem that defines the \(C\)-Pareto optimal algorithm.
+As shown in Figure \ref{fig:diagram}, we will later simplify the solution process by decomposing the problem into two subproblems.
+To make the problem more tractable, we first transform the consistency and robustness constraints.
+The solution to this modified problem is presented in Section \ref{sec:opt}.}

 A $C$-Pareto optimal algorithm achieves the highest possible robust ratio while obtaining a consistent ratio of at least $C$ for any $C\le \cstar$, where $\cstar$ is the highest possible consistent ratio for a convex ML region $\region$ (in the absence of any constraint on the robust ratio); see Section \ref{sec:mlconsistent} for more details about $\cstar$.
 Suppose that the $C$-Pareto optimal algorithm is a PLA.
 Then, to design a $C$-Pareto optimal algorithm, by Equation \eqref{eq:defconsis}, we consider the following optimization problem: